 Aviatrix Fully Qualified Domain Name (FQDN) Whitelisting is a security service feature specially designed for workloads in public cloud.
 It filters Internet bound egress traffic initiated from workloads in a VPC.
 This service is centrally managed by the Controller and distributedly executed by an Aviatrix gateway instance in the VPC.

-Starting from release 3.4, Aviatrix FQDN Whitelisting filters on any TCP and UDP traffic including HTTP, HTTPS and SFTP traffic and allows only the destination host names (whitelist) specified in the list to pass and drop all other destinations.
-Each host name is specified as fully qualified domain name.
-For example, if you only allow Internet bound traffic to www.salesforce.com, you can list the domain name in the whitelist.
+Starting from release 3.4, Aviatrix FQDN Whitelisting filters on any TCP and UDP traffic including HTTP, HTTPS and SFTP traffic.
+The filtering function allows only the destination host names (whitelist) specified in the list to pass and drop all other destinations.

 For HTTP/HTTPS (TCP port 80/443), FQDN feature also supports wild card, such as *.
-In this example, you can specify *.salesforce.com to allow traffic to any domain names that ends salesforce.com.
+In this example, you can specify *.salesforce.com to allow traffic to any domain names that ends in “salesforce.com”.

 How does it work?¶

-This service works for HTTP and HTTPS traffic to public Internet.
-The function is carried out inline without requiring any certificate or keys to decrypt the traffic.
+The function is transparent to individual instances and is carried out inline without requiring any certificate or keys to decrypt the traffic.

 A tag is defined as a list of FQDNs and it is created and managed on the Controller console.
-One or more gateways is attached to a tag.
-Each gateway can be attached to one tag.
+One or more gateways may be attached to a tag; each gateway can be attached to more than one tag.
 Any updates to a tag on the Controller automatically triggers updates to all gateways attached to the tag.